 Great Dane Dog – and Puppy Acne Problems When Bacchus, our Great Dane puppy, was a few months old he had puppy pimples.
 It really wasn’t too bad in the beginning.
 But, as he got older it just got worse.
 He was covered from head to toe!!
 It was so bad; you...

-Understanding Wobblers and What You Can do About It What is Wobblers?
+Wobblers Syndrome in Dogs and What You Can do About It Understanding Wobblers?
 Wobblers syndrome in dogs is an issue that mainly affects large and giant breeds.
-It is a compression or slippage of the discs in the spine that results in neck pain and mobility issues – sometimes...
+It is a compression or slippage of the discs in the spine that results in neck pain and mobility issues –...

 Problems: Itching, Blackened Elephant Skin, Yeast Infection We had tried all the vet recommendations, from prescription food, daily baths, steroids, etc. Nothing worked for her blackened skin, itching & other symptoms.
 We thought we were going to have to put her...